plone/bobtemplates.plone/docs/develop.rst

 If you add new test cases (files), make sure that they are in the ``tox.ini`` and also called by Travis!

-Generating travis matrix from tox.ini
+Generating Travis matrix from tox.ini
 =====================================

 .. code-block:: shell